0xsuryansh/searchNBAMonorepo/README.md

-This is commit Update README.md
+This is commit added NBA queries to dataset